The Cost to Build a House in Massachusetts (2025)

 Building a custom home will also require you to assemble a team of experts to design and build the home from start to finish.
 Here are the team members you will need and a breakdown of what they might cost you:

 Hiring an architect will be integral to making your vision come to life when building your custom dream home.
-Before you search for the right architect, get clear about what you are looking for.
-Be sure to do your research and ask your network for recommendations for architects in your area who have experience designing the kind of home you are looking to build.
+Before you search for the right architect, be clear about what you are looking for.
+Make sure to do your research and ask your network for recommendations for architects in your area who have experience designing the kind of home you are looking to build.

 The cost of hiring an architect could make up anywhere between 5% and 20% of the final cost of the build.
 For a 2,000-square-foot home in Massachusetts, with a final build cost of $700,000, that would amount to $35,000 to $140,000.
 Some architects will charge by the hour or per square foot of the build for their services, but this is less common.